 - Karijini to Exmouth

-If you are short on time, then the inland route direct from Perth to Karijini will be quickest (via the towns of Cue/Meekathara along the Great Northern Highway).
+If you are short on time, the inland route direct from Perth to Karijini will be quickest (via the towns of Cue/Meekathara along the Great Northern Highway).

 Fly to Karijini

-Visitors to Karijini can also fly from Perth to Paraburdoo.
-In Paraburdoo, a small mining town, you’ll need to hire a car and then drive another 1.5 hours to reach Karijini.ย
+In Paraburdoo, a small mining town, you’ll need to hire a car and then drive another 1.5 hours to reach Karijini.
+This option is quicker, but flight prices are usually quite high, so this option will likely cost more than driving from Perth.

-In short: getting to Karijini isn’t easy, but trust me, it is worth it!
+In short: getting to Karijini isn’t easy, but trust me – it is worth it!

 Most people will want to break up the long drive from Perth to Karijini (or vice versa) with at least a 1-night stopover.